Honduras prison fire kills more than 350 inmates

 VIOLENT GANGS, DRUGS

-Honduras' violent street gangs, known as 'maras', gained power inside Hispanic neighbourhoods in the United States in the 1980s and then spread down into Central America.
+Honduras' notoriously violent street gangs, known as 'maras', gained power inside Hispanic neighborhoods in the United States in the 1980s and then spread down into Central America.
 Their members wear distinctive tattoos and are involved in drugs and weapons trafficking, armed robbery and protection rackets.

-A local police chief read out the names of 457 survivors outside the prison on Wednesday, but relatives still clamoured for more information.
+A local police chief read out the names of 457 survivors outside the prison on Wednesday, but relatives still clamored for more information.

 "This is desperate, they won't tell us anything and I think my husband is dead," a crying Gregoria Zelaya told Canal 5 TV as she stood by a chain link fence.